-While EQAO test scores are an important gauge on a school’s performance, certainly it is not the only factor parents should consider when looking for Mississauga School Rankings, Oakville School Rankings, Toronto School Rankings, Markham School Rankings or any of the other rankings in the GTA.
+While EQAO test scores are an important gauge on a school’s performance, certainly it is not the only factor parents should consider when looking for Mississauga School Rankings, Oakville School Rankings, Burlington School Rankings, Markham School Rankings or any of the other rankings in the GTA.
 Because of socio-economic factors and demographics, I feel that some schools appear to be much EASIER to teach at than others – that is, those “easier” schools would be much more likely, in my opinion, to corral higher EQAO pass-rates.
 To me, this might be unfair and unjust, which is why I established the Teacher Support Index to attempt to “level the playing field”.

 The Teacher Support Index